RobustNLP/DeRTa/README.md

-🌰 Example for the train process:
+## 🌰 Example for the training and evaluation:

 Kindly Reminder: You should first put the initial model to the directory 'llms'.